CA-JunPark/mini-project-2/README.md

 # Mini Project II – Heart Disease Prediction

 ## Problem Description & Motivation
-Heart disease is one of the leading causes of death worldwide, making early detection critical for improving patient outcomes.
 The goal of this project is to build and analyze a machine learning pipeline that predicts whether a patient has heart disease based on clinical and diagnostic features.
-By exploring the dataset, identifying informative predictors, and evaluating model performance, this project aims to understand which factors most strongly contribute to heart disease prediction and how well machine learning models can support medical decision-making.

 ---

 ## Dataset Description

+This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
+The "target" field refers to the presence of heart disease in the patient.
+It is integer valued 0 = no disease and 1 = disease.

 **Source:** Heart Disease Dataset
 **Samples:** 303 patients